can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

 and publish it as a post.

-Task itself is also recursive meaning that after we parse a file and get a list of fields plus a text we need to parse the again to map all the fields to a representation Livejournal understands.
+Task itself is also recursive meaning that after we parse a file and get a list of fields plus a text we need to parse the result again to map all the fields to a representation Livejournal understands.

 The first part you can check out an [implementation][file-api] of `parse-post-file` function.
 What it does is it reads header line by